SwitWu/SwitWu.github.io/_posts/2023-05-09-ielts-speaking.md

 ### Small business

 + Do you know many small businesses where you live?
+  I’m afraid I know very little about small companies.
+It has something to do with brand awareness, you know.
+I’ve never heard of those companies’ names in the commercials.
+Maybe they’re startups and don’t have the hottest selling items, or the businesses specialize in something that I know nothing about.
 + Do you prefer buying things in big companies or small businesses?
+  It depends.
+If I want to buy some expensive digital devices such as personal computer or mobile phone, I'll choose to buy from the big companies since the quality can be guaranteed.
+And if I need to buy some clothes, I usually prefer the small companies because it's less likely for me to wear the same clothes as others.
 + Have you ever worked in small businesses?
+  No. I haven't finished my master's program and before going to companies to gain some intership work experience, I need to write my thesis first.
 + Have you ever thought about starting your own business?
+  Well, it never *crossed my mind*.
+I mean, for the moment.
+Pioneering in the business needs courage because the owner has to bear risks.
+For me, I prefer to *work freelance*.
+In this way, I can balance my life and work better.

 ### Doing sports